TiedemannLab/sciCNV/README.md

 ```

 ![Fig9](Fig9.png)
-## Detecting rare subclones
+## Detecting subclones

-CNV-similarities can separate cells in a different way than clustering them based
-on gene expressions.
-One may use iCNV curves to cluster cells based on their copy number
-alteration similarities as has been described in the paper and shown in the following figure.
-This can tend to a completely
-different results than what is observed from clustering based on transcription levels.
-For more details, please see our paper.
+CNV profiles can be used to separate cells into subclones, as shown in the figure.
+CNV-based clustering of cells may be a more effective method for isolating CNV subclones than gene-expression based clustering, as the later can be confounded by cellular functions such as prolfieration.
+For more details, please see the reference and supplemental materials.